 The directors of the agency strive to take advantage of all opportunities available to achieve success in fulfilling the agency's mission and achieving its strategic goals.
 Since having a competent and effective staff is crucial to fulfilling the mission of the agency, the directors seek new opportunities for staff development, effective recruitment procedures, and diversity in the workforce.
+The Board's major strategic challenge is to maintain a competent workforce.
+Because of the travel required for the agency's examiners, attracting and retaining competent employees is a major challenge.
 Major barriers consist of reduction in funding sources and competition from other employers for experienced workers.
 In addition, the increasing complexity of financial products requires more training and more detailed review.
-The directors continually evaluate the opportunities and barriers the agency faces and alter the agency's plans accordingly.
+The directors continually evaluate the strategic challenges the agency faces and alter the agency's plans accordingly.